-- Review By-Laws every other year and recommend modifications and/or changes. - Metric Updated By-Laws that are in compliance with federal/state requirements and support Board's strategic goals - Evaluate Board demographics, geographic representation, businesses sectors, and expertise to ensure diversity and balanced representation of the Central Florida Region. - Metric Evaluate annually to align Board representation to characteristics of region (i.e., demographics, geography, sectors, etc.) - Recruit potential Board Members for submission to the Local Elected Consortium. - Metric Annual Board has all required seats filled in compliance with By-Laws by June of each Program Year. - Assess Board Member participation and engagement. - Metric Goals annually: 70% Board meeting participation rate and 70% overall Board activities. - Annually Nominate Board members to be Board Officers. - Metric present a slate of Officers to the Board in June for election. - Assess identified Organizational/Enterprise risks biannually. - Metric To be defined in PY 20-21.
+- Review By-Laws every other year and recommend modifications and/or changes. - Metric Updated By-Laws that are in compliance with federal/state requirements and support Board's strategic goals - Evaluate Board demographics, geographic representation, businesses sectors, and expertise to ensure diversity and balanced representation of the Central Florida Region. - Metric Evaluate annually to align Board representation to characteristics of region (i.e., demographics, geography, sectors, etc.) - Recruit potential Board Members for submission to the Local Elected Consortium. - Metric Annual Board has all required seats filled in compliance with By-Laws by June of each Program Year. - Assess Board Member participation and engagement. - Metric Goals annually: 70% Board meeting participation rate and 70% overall Board activities. - Annually Nominate Board members to be Board Officers. - Metric present a slate of Officers to the Board in June for election. - Assess identified Organizational/Enterprise risks biannually. - Metric Goal annually: Decreasing the top three risks on Pareto Chart and Risk Priority Numbers year-over-year.